 Tinypass, the company The Dish uses to manage reader subscriptions, provides The Dish with the user names and e-mail addresses of The Dish’s subscribers.
 The Dish does not sell this personally identifiable information to third parties or use it to market products unrelated to The Dish.
-Though we expect to keep e-mails to a minimum, The Dish may occasionally send subscribers e-mails regarding their subscriptions, to update them on new developments, or to thank them for their support.
-The Dish never makes public the personally identifiable information of individual users but it does publically release non-personally identifiable, aggregate statistics about its subscriber base.
+The Dish may occasionally send subscribers e-mails regarding their subscriptions, to update them on new developments, or to thank them for their support.
+Unless subscribers opt out, they will automatically be enrolled in any subscriber-only newsletter(s).
+The Dish never makes public the personally identifiable information of individual users but it does publicly release non-personally identifiable, aggregate statistics about its subscriber base.

 2. Information The Dish Collects: